Startup Lesson Learned: The Minimum Lovable Product Is King

-When the idea of your next big thing starts to mature in your head, it’s often easy to add tons of cool features for different use cases.
-It feels counter-intuitive to leave things out, because that would mean some people you want to address would not be able to use your product.
+When the idea of your next big thing starts to mature in your head, it's often easy to add tons of cool features for different use cases.
+It feels counter-intuitive to leave something out because that would mean some people you want to address would not be able to use your product.

-But that’s the way to get things started, and, much more important, to get things done.
+But that's how to get things started, and, much more importantly, to get things done.
 You need to focus.

-- Focus on clear and simple to name use cases.
+- Focus on clear and straightforward to name use cases.

-- Focus on clear and fast to develop features.
+- Focus on precise and fast to develop features.

 It seems natural to add an offline-feature with two-way-synchronization to your feature list.
-But despite the fact that sync is one of the toughest exercises in modern software development, does it belong to the core of your actual idea?
+But even though sync is one of the toughest exercises in modern software development, does it belong to your idea's core?